 A park ranger with the DNR patch on her uniform became impatient with me as we checked out the map of Kohler-Andrae state park.
 She raised a forefinger and said, “You’re not listening to me.”
 I somehow had the notion that because the park is known as Kohler-Andrae, the Kohler Company played some role in its day-to-day operations due to a process known as the “privatization” of Wisconsin’s state parks established under the Walker regime.

 But that is not what “privatization” of state parks means.

-Kohler-Andrae is so-called because a wealthy Wisconsinite named Theodore “Terry” Andrae donated much of the land back in 1927, then the Kohlers donated another 280 acres in 1966.
-It is known officially as Kohler-Andrae, but is still sometimes called Terry Andrae.
+Kohler-Andrae is so-called because a wealthy Wisconsinite named Theodore “Terry” Andrae donated much of the land back in 1927.
+The Kohler family donated another 280 acres in 1966.
+The park, which covers 988 acres on the shores of Lake Michigan in Sheboygan County, is known officially as Kohler-Andrae but is still sometimes called Terry Andrae.